 On January 25, 2021, the Company entered into the Le Mans Amendment that increased the Company's ownership interest in the joint venture from 45% to 51%.
 Additionally, through certain multi-year licensing agreements that were entered into in connection with the Le Mans Amendment, the Company secured the rights to be the exclusive video game developer and publisher for the 24 Hours of Le Mans race and the WEC, as well as the rights to create and organize esports leagues and events for the 24 Hours of Le Mans race, the WEC and the 24 Hours of Le Mans Virtual event.
-In exchange for certain of these license rights, the Company agreed to fund up to €8,000,000 (approximately \$9,060,000 USD as of December 31, 2021) as needed for development of the video game products, to be contributed on an as-needed basis during the term of the applicable license.
+In exchange for certain of these license rights, the Company agreed to fund up to 68,000,000 (approximately \$8,530,000 USD as of December 31, 2022) as needed for development of the video game products, to be contributed on an as-needed basis during the term of the applicable license.
 See Note 3 - Acquisitions for additional information.

-Epic
+Epic Lease Agreement

 On August 11, 2020, the Company entered into a licensing agreement with Epic Games International ("Epic") for worldwide licensing rights to Epic's proprietary computer program known as the Unreal Engine 4.
 Pursuant to the agreement, upon payment of the initial license fee described below, the Company was granted a nonexclusive, non-transferable and terminable license to develop, market and sublicense (under limited circumstances and subject to conditions of the agreement) certain products using the Unreal Engine 4 for its next generation of games.

 In exchange for the license, the agreement required the Company to pay Epic an initial license fee of \$40,000, which was paid during the year ended December 31, 2020.
 An additional \$100,000 was paid during the year ended December 31, 2021 to add the Xbox and PlayStation platforms to the license.
 The Company will pay Epic a license fee royalty payment equal to 5% of product revenue, as defined in the licensing agreement.
-During the year ended December 31, 2021, Epic earned royalties of approximately \$340,000 under the agreement.
-During a two-year support period, Epic will use commercially reasonable efforts to provide the Company with updates to the Unreal Engine 4 and technical support via a licensee forum.
-After the expiration of the support period, Epic has no further obligation to provide or to offer to provide any support services.
-The agreement is effective until terminated under the provisions of the agreement; however, pursuant to the terms of the agreement, the Company can only actively develop new or existing authorized products during a five-year active development period, which terminates on August 11, 2025.
-Effective September 3, 2021, this licensing agreement was assigned from MS Gaming Development LLC to Motorsport Games, Inc.
+During the year ended December 31, 2022, Epic earned royalties of approximately \$163 thousand under the agreement.
+During a two-year support period, Epic will use commercially reasonable efforts to provide the Company with updates to the Unreal Engine 4 and technical support.
+Pursuant to the terms of the agreement, the Company has the right to actively develop new or existing authorized products during a 5-year period ending on August 11, 2025.